myduino/Hibiscus-Sense-Arduino/README.md

 **Detail Code Explanations**

-The LED is connected to `GPIO2`, which we need to configure GPIO2 as `OUTPUT`.
+The LED is connected to `GPIO2`, we need to configure GPIO2 as `OUTPUT`.
 ```cpp
 pinMode(2, OUTPUT);
 ```

-In the `void loop()` function, the program start by turning the LED ON, as the ciruit is active-low, we use `LOW` state on GPIO2 to complete the LED circuit.
+In the `void loop()` function, the program start by turn ON the LED, as the ciruit is active-low, we use `LOW` state on GPIO2 to complete the LED circuit.
 Then `delay()` function to pause the program in milliseconds.
 Vice versa to turn OFF the LED.
 ```cpp
 digitalWrite(2, LOW);
 delay(100);